8 Points for Email Etiquette

 7. Email is not the best medium for urgent communication, unless it is the only medium possible.
 It is a good medium for information that is complicated.

-8. As a check for whether or not your email is appropriate, read it aloud.
+8. Consider whether or not you would want the email to be printed on a local billboard.
+While I would not publish your email, there are hackers and there are also times when emails are released to the public for legal reasons.
+As a check for whether or not your email is appropriate, read it aloud.
 Think about whether you would be willing to say it to your mother, your guardian angel, or your boss.

 Students are not the only ones who have trouble with email.
 A good advice column from the CHE is on administrators who need email etiquette lessons.